Kefir buttermilk cake

 Let the cake cool in the tin for 10 minutes, then transfer to a wire rack to cool completely.

 If you’re creating a tiered cake, repeat the process with adjusted measurements for each pan size.
-Once baked and cooled, stack the cakes, ice and decorate with seasonal fruits or fresh flowers.
+Once baked and cooled, stack the cakes, ice by spreading icing across the cake using a palette knife, and decorate with seasonal fruits or fresh flowers.

 Simnel cake